Gankare/Starlitseas_Dokumentation/README.md

 ## Small features
 ### Fade in and out the whales:
-To many whales at the same time made the game lagg so i added render distance to the whales.
+To many whales at the same time made the game lagg so I added render distance to the whales.
-I thoght it looked wierd when they spawned in out of nowhere so i created a script that fades the material of the whales in and out:
+I thoght it looked wierd when they spawned in out of nowhere so I created a script that fades the material of the whales in and out:
 ![](/Assets/FadeScript.png)
 ![](/Assets/WhaleFade.gif)